yt-dlp/yt-dlp/README.md

 sudo chmod a+rx /usr/local/bin/yt-dlp
 ```

+### DEPENDANCIES

+Python versions 2.6, 2.7, or 3.2+ are currently supported.
+However, 3.2+ is strongly recommended since python2 support will be deprecated in the future.

+Although there are no required dependancies, `ffmpeg` and `ffprobe` are highly recommended.
+Other optional dependancies are `sponskrub`, `AtomicParsley`, `mutagen`, `pycryptodome` and any of the supported external downloaders.
+Note that the windows releases are already built with the python interpreter, mutagen and pycryptodome included.

 ### UPDATE
-Starting from version `2021.02.09`, you can use `yt-dlp -U` to update if you are using the provided release.
+You can use `yt-dlp -U` to update if you are using the provided release.
 If you are using `pip`, simply re-run the same command that was used to install the program.

 ### COMPILE